bash Is Not sh

 See, many OSes that aren’t Linux (yes, Linux isn’t UNIX and wasn’t even the

-For example, in FreeBSD, we use the Almquist Shell, ash
+For example, in FreeBSD, we use the Almquist Shell, ash, as our /bin/sh.

 of the base system at all!